rayhan999/foodies-network/README.md

 - Then type `npm i` and press ENTER.
 It'll install all the dependencies I used for this project.
 - After completing the installation , simply type `npm start` .
 Then the project will aumatically start in 3000 port. it 3000 is already in used, then it'll ask permission to start the project in 3001.

-** Or you can check the project in online also. [http://localhost:3000](click_here) to see the deployed version in online.
+**Or you can check the project in online also. [click_here]() to see the deployed version in online.**

+---

+## Bonus ⚡

+- I developed this project in "Visual Studio" code editor and used "ESLint" as linter.
+- All the codes are  easily reusable because codes are splitting into different components.
+- "Under The Hood" webpack is used by create-eract-app command.
+- ES6 terms are used througout the project.

 ### `npm start`